prjseal/Umbraco-v8-Beta/README.md

 The login details for the backoffice are:

-Username: admin@admin.com
+<strong>Username:</strong> admin@admin.com

-Password: 1234567890
+<strong>Password:</strong> 1234567890

+## Want to do something like this yourself?

 If you are interested in the steps I took to get this repo ready, here they are.
-You won't need to do this though if you just fork the repo.
+You won't need to do this though if you just fork the repo:

-To set this site up, all I did was the following:

 - Create the repo in GitHub
 - Clone the repo